-- 1) Plant quizzes will be given in the classroom and in the field.
+- Plant quizzes will be given in the classroom and in the field.
 These quizzes will test your ability to correctly identify and name plant species from our field trips, and to place them in the context of their habitat preference and importance to humans.
 Quizzes will also include questions from assigned readings.
 All quizzes are cumulative. - Only Latin binomial plant names will be accepted: Correct genus name = 2 pts.
 Correct species (genus name plus specific epithet) = 3pts.
 No credit will be given for common names. - 2) Tests Two tests will be given, each worth 100 points.
 The first test (closed notes) covers lecture and lab material from the first week of class.
-The second test (open notes) covers material from lectures and reading assignments on plant communities and endemism. - 3) Key Exercises We will use keys to identify unknown plants in class or in the field. - 4) Final plant quiz Same format as the regular plant quizzes, but slightly longer, covering the whole course.
-It will cover all the plants from all 8 field trips.
-This will be held Thursday June 16, in class. - 5) Group field project Students will divide into groups to complete a field exercise in basic floristic sampling.
-Each group will summarize their findings in a report to be given orally in class and submitted on paper.
+The second test (open notes) covers material from lectures and reading assignments on plant communities and endemism. - 3) Key Exercises We will use keys to identify unknown plants in class or in the field. - 4) Final plant quiz Same format as the regular plant quizzes, but slightly longer, covering all the plants from all 8 field trips.
+This will be held Wednesday August 7, in class.